My introduction to S. T. Georgiou came via his most recent book:

-RW: It’s curious that in his college years, he was friends with a bunch of people who did become very well-known.
+It’s curious that in his college years, his friends included several people who did become well known.
 Do you think he knew Ginsberg and Kerouac?

-SG: He knew about him, partly because Merton and Lax exchanged letters since college.
+He knew about him, partly because Merton and Lax exchanged letters after college.

-SG: Yes.
-He had a lot of performance artists surrounding him and saw how play, prayer, poetry, drama—well, it’s all about human expression, which could have kind of a divine quality and/or direction to it as well.
+Yes.
+He had a lot of performance artists surrounding him and saw how play, prayer, poetry and drama were all about human expression, which could have kind of a divine quality and/or direction to them as well.
 I believe he met the Circus Cristiani as part of a writing assignment.
 That’s interesting, too, the name “Cristiani” being “Christ-like,” and God being like a great ringmaster.
-Everything revolves around the Divine, and in many ways, circus performances are kind of doing that.
+Everything revolves around the Divine, and in many ways circus performances are kind of doing that.
 We’re all like acrobats, in a way, or clowns, or whatever we are; we’re all important characters in this great orchestration of what life is about.

-SG: Grand circus, right.
-In a way, Patmos was like that, too, with the towering monastery in the island’s center, and all the participants—monks, fishermen, farmers, shopkeepers—all circling the sun, or the Son.
+Grand circus, right.
+In a way, Patmos was like that, too, with the towering monastery in the island’s center, and all the participants—monks, fishermen, farmers, shopkeepers—circling the sun, or the Son.

-Lax’s first great poem is Circus of the Sun,
+Lax’s first great book is Circus of the Sun

 I’m teaching world religions over at SF City College, and we arrange the chairs in a circle.
 One of my students brings bagels in for everybody and it’s perfect because the most important part of a bagel is what?
 That mystical nothing in the center.
 It gives definition to what we can tangibly move toward—that mysterious emptiness that holds up everything.